Grand Piano Coverings

 Lastly, consider natural dyes and finishes.
 Using plant-based dyes and non-toxic finishes can greatly reduce the environmental impact of your musical instruments.
 This approach can complement any of the materials mentioned above, ensuring a comprehensive eco-friendly covering that aligns with a musician’s values.

-See also Bluthner Grand Piano
+See also Baldwin Baby Grand Piano

 Features to look for in a piano cover